Fitting High-Dimensional Interaction Models with Error Control: Searching Interaction Spaces

 \section{Searching Interaction Spaces}

 As an application of RAI, we demonstrate a principled method to search interaction spaces while controlling type-I errors.
-In this case, submodularity is merely a formalism of the principle of marginality: if an interaction between two features is included in the multiple regression, the constituent features should be as well.
+This has become a question of increasing interest in searching for interaction effects between genes \citep{genesInteract11, genesInteract15}.
+In this case, submodularity is merely a formalism of the principle of marginality \citep{Nelder77}: if an interaction between two features is included in the multiple regression, the constituent features should be as well.
 This reflects a belief that an interaction is only informative if the marginal terms are as well.
 RAI can perform a greedy search for main effects, while maintaining the flexibility to add polynomials to the model that were not in the original feature space.
 Therefore, we search interaction spaces in the following way: run RAI on the marginal data $\X$; for $i,j\in[m]$, if $\X_i$ and $\X_j$ are rejected, test their interaction by including it in the stepwise routine.
+We allow $i=j$ so that polynomials of a single feature are also included.
 This bypasses the need to explicitly enumerate the interaction space, which is computationally infeasible for large problems.
-Furthermore, as our data results indicate, it is highly beneficial to only consider relevant portions of interaction spaces, as the full space is too complex.
-This is addressed in detail below.
-To demonstrate the success of this routine we provide results on both simulated and real data. \mynotesH{citations for searching interaction spaces}
+Furthermore, as Table \ref{tab:concrete} shows for the concrete compressive strength data, it can be highly beneficial to only consider relevant portions of interaction spaces, as the full space is often too complex.
+This procedure for searching interactions was also considered in \citet{HaoZ17}.
+We provide an efficient algorithm, an associated R package, and the following performance guarantee for the method.

+As \RAIp is a conservative procedure, it often makes a complete pass through the data using a fixed model before termination.
+In this case, it is easy to bound the improvement that any single feature can provide, and this is actually computed automatically by the package.
+While we cannot prove that the selected model performs as well as the optimal model including all possible interactions, we are able to compare to any possible model among the set of interactions we have currently tested.
+Lemma \ref{lem:Rsbnd} from Appendix \ref{app:performance} yields the following corollary: \begin{corl} \RAIp selects a set of features $M$ such that adding any features $S$ that have been tested for addition to $M$ yields an improvement which is upper bounded as